Board-Certified Plastic & Reconstructive Surgeons Serving Pensacola, FL & Mobile, AL

 - Double mastectomy: This procedure involves the removal of both breasts.
 Women who undergo a double mastectomy are typically at a high risk of developing breast cancer in the other breast, and choose the procedure as a preventive measure.

 - Prophylactic mastectomy: Women with mutated BRCA1 and BRCA2 genes have a 60% risk of developing breast cancer and may elect to undergo a risk-reducing prophylactic mastectomy.

 There are other types of mastectomy which may be discussed by our plastic surgeons, your general surgeon and your oncologist as you plan your treatment.
 We will work closely with you and your medical team to design a comprehensive treatment plan that is best suited for your needs.

 Restore Plastic Surgery has established an outstanding reputation for excellence in the Pensacola region.
 Not only do we offer the most breast reconstruction options in the area, we are among the very few practices whose surgeons possess the high level of training, experience and meticulous skill required to perform DIEP flap breast reconstruction.
-As a preferred in-network provider for DIEP flap surgery, we can help breast cancer survivors from across the country and the globe access the premium quality of care and impeccable results they deserve.

 While many seek the care of our breast reconstruction surgeons based on their exceptional credentials and proven history of beautiful results, it is our compassion and integrity that help to build long-lasting relationships with our patients.
 This is your procedure and your life; we are proud to help restore your appearance and self-confidence.